Hair loss entrepreneurs triumph in biotechnology business plan competition

 The five members of Calvitium Solutions came top of the 377 competitors across 82 teams in five regional workshops held in October and November.

 This year for the first time a Biomedical-themed workshop was hosted by GlaxoSmithKline (GSK) and Stevenage Bioscience Catalyst which attracted researchers from the clinical biosciences.
-It also recieved support from the Medical Research Council, the Wellcome Trust and the Technology Strategy Board (TSB).
+It also received support from the Medical Research Council, the Wellcome Trust and the Technology Strategy Board (TSB).

 As in last year's competition agri-business Syngenta also hosted a workshop to give participants a chance to learn about the commercialisation of science from the perspective of a large agri-business company.